-Investment in the Fund is suitable for investors who already have some experience in the financial markets.
-The investor must be willing and able to accept significant fluctuations in the value of the units and the possibility of a significant loss of capital.
-The investment horizon should be at least five years.
+Investment in the Fund is also suitable for investors who do not yet have any experience in the financial markets.
+The units are subject to only low fluctuations in value, but such fluctuations may still cause the unit values to fall below the purchase price, and the investor may suffer a loss of capital as a result.
+The investment horizon should be at least three years.